Listening, and embracing the freedom of Nature

 I am amazed by how much I’ve learned in my short tenure with Nature.
 I didn’t grow up with an appreciation for Nature.
 It evolved and expanded over time.
-As I gear up for my trek along the John Muir section of the Pacific Crest Trail (PCT) and continue to section hike the Great Western Loop, like many hikers I find myself devouring books, articles, and videos about other hikers.
+As I gear up for my trek along the John Muir section of the Pacific Crest Trail (PCT), like many hikers, I find myself devouring books, articles, and videos about other hikers.
 I have learned a lot from the hiking community, such as the importance of Leave No Trace and navigation skills.
-Yet, there is limited information on how to mitigate being a Black female, lesbian, hiker with a disability.
-I need to know that I’m not planning my resupply in a town where I will encounter overtly racist or homophobic people, and I need up-to-date information about recharging my medical implant.
-If you think this is not an appropriate topic for outdoor recreation, you have two clear options: stop reading or remember the lesson I’ve learned from Nature: “be quiet and listen.”
+Yet, there is limited information on how to mitigate being an Afro-Indigenous Black female, lesbian, or hiker with a disability.

 <script async src=”https://pagead2.googlesyndication.com/pagead/js/adsbygoogle.js?client=ca-pub-6139803315441080″